p0nce/life-idioms/articles/Software Artifacts as elementary unit.md

 - a whole product
 - a product portfolio

-In this blog they will all be "software artifacts".
+In this blog these will be called "software artifacts".

 A _Software Artifact_ has: